ethansilvas/basic-git-branching/README.md

 5. Here, you can see what I was mentioning at the start of this section.
 You can view the files that have merge conflicts in the "Source Control" tab on the left bar of VSCode.
 However, when you open them to see the conflicts you will see how impossible it is to try to resolve them this way (the normal way).
 This is what nbdime is for:

-(You can start at step 6 if you have VSCode set to your git editor and have done `git rebase --abort` to reset back to before your rebase failed)<br>
+(You can start at step 6 if you have VSCode set to your git editor)<br>

-6. Make sure that your dev environment is turned on.
+6. Make sure that your local repository and console is back to normal by doing a `git rebase --abort`.
+Also make sure that your dev environment is turned on.
 You're likely using a conda dev environment which would be `conda activate your-env-name`.

 7. Do `pip install nbdime`.